 - every practical effort to obtain a field officer from ALRM to arrange bail or give legal advice is made, if the accused requests

 - any telephone call (apart from a local call) be charged to the accused or, if he or she cannot afford to pay, to the ALRM if they agree to accept a reverse charge call

 - field officers assisting an accused obtain the same facilities as a lawyer, relative or friend

 - if questioning a tribal or semi-tribal Aboriginal about a serious offence, either a lawyer or an Aboriginal field officer is present.
-In special circumstances where the expertise of either the Department for Education and Child Development or the Department for Communities and Social Inclusion is needed, an officer of the Department may be called.
+In special circumstances where the expertise of either the Department for Education or the Department of Human Services (SA) is needed, an officer of the Department may be called.
 If possible, those attending should have some understanding of the accused's language

 - if questioning an Aboriginal under the age of 18 years about a serious offence, a parent, guardian or Aboriginal field officer is present whenever possible.